open-telemetry/oteps/text/0058-unseal-spancontext.md

 ## Explanation

-SpanContext remains as a non-abstract class implemented in the API, but they are non-final.
+SpanContext remains as a non-abstract class implemented in the API, but it is non-final.
 Note that the proposition

 > SpanContexts are immutable.